The Fair (store): History

 Founder Ernst J. Lehmann named the store "The Fair", saying "the store was like a fair, because it offered many different things for sale at a cheap price."
 Lehmann bought and sold goods on a cash-only basis; he offered odd prices (i. e., prices not in multiples of five cents) to save customers a few pennies on every purchase.
 The flagship store moved to the corner of State and Adams Streets in 1875; a modern twelve-story building for the store designed by William Le Baron Jenney would be completed on that site in 1891.

 The Fair promoted itself as a discount department store in the early 1900s.
 In 1915, a booklet published by the store stated it "always has been and undoubtedly always will be, the store of the people, the down-town shopping center for the Savers, the market place for the Thrifty."
-In 1925 the business was sold to a syndicate headed by S.S.
+In 1925, Lehmann sold the business to a syndicate headed by S.S.
 Kresge (predecessor firm of Kmart).
-Under its management, branches were opened on Milwaukee Avenue (1929), in Oak Park, Illinois (1929), at the Evergreen Plaza Shopping Center (1952), and at the Old Orchard Shopping Center (1956).
+The new owners opened branches on Milwaukee Avenue (1929), in Oak Park, Illinois (1929), at the Evergreen Plaza Shopping Center (1952), and at the Old Orchard Shopping Center (1956).

-In 1957, Montgomery Ward purchased the State Street flagship store, as well as the Oak Park, Evergreen Plaza, and Old Orchard locations, from the Kresge syndicate in a bid to expand its Chicago operations; unlike many other retailers, Montgomery Ward had not joined in the construction of branch stores immediately following World War II.
-Initially, these stores retained The Fair nameplate, and one more The Fair store would open, at Randhurst Mall in 1962.
-However, the Randhurst store would also be the first converted to the Montgomery Ward nameplate, in August 1963; the other locations would convert to the parent company's name plate in 1964.
-The flagship building on State Street was closed in 1984 and demolished in 1985.
-Though a new building was planned for the valuable real estate, none was constructed until 2001.
+In 1957, Montgomery Ward purchased the company from the Kresge syndicate, in a bid to expand its Chicago operations.
+Unlike many other retailers, Montgomery Ward had not joined in the construction of suburban branch stores immediately following World War II.
+Initially, the stores retained The Fair nameplate.
+One more The Fair store opened at the new Randhurst Mall in 1962.
+It was the first store to be converted to the Montgomery Ward nameplate, in August 1963.
+The other locations converted to the parent company's name in 1964.
+The flagship store on State Street closed in 1984 and was demolished in 1985.
+Though redevelopment was planned for the valuable site, it was not until 2001 that a new building was constructed there.